catborn/cards/README.md

-# Cards - styles for the list of internet tariffs
+# Cards-styles for the list of internet tariffs